NHS boss calls for better elderly care

 As NHS funding comes under review by the government there are concerns that smaller general hospitals will miss out and come under pressure, an event that could see distress and the care of older people living in smaller communities suffer as a result.

-While the end goal is to ensure that patients are well enough to return home, older people in particular have been seen to benefit from rehabilitation services in small hospitals before they return to their homes.
+While the end goal is to ensure that patients are well enough to return home, older people, in particular, have been seen to benefit from rehabilitation services in small hospitals before they return to their homes.
 This is an area that is particularly at risk as smaller hospitals undergo threats of closure.

-As the country faces an aging population, the NHS is coming under strain to accommodate for the larger number of frail and older patients.
+As the country faces an ageing population, the NHS is coming under strain to accommodate for the larger number of frail and older patients.
 Such patients need palliative care and rehabilitation before they are able to return to the independence they are accustomed to at home as a result of mobility aids, supportive stair lifts and home care services.

 The Community Hospitals Association echoed these thoughts when talking to the BBC last week and stated that ‘We’ve got a frail, older population with complex care needs and for some patients it’s not appropriate for them to go straight from hospital to home’.
 The new head of the NHS in England Simon Stevens has also been in support of such hospitals as he believes they should be playing a bigger role in providing care, particularly for older patients.